Coronavirus – FAQs on staffing decisions when reopening workplaces

 If you have a clinically vulnerable, or extremely vulnerable, employee who wants to return to work but you would prefer them to remain at home, the legal position is different.

-If they have agreed to be on furlough, then you can require them to keep to this agreement until the end of the furlough scheme on 31 October.
+If they have agreed to be on furlough, then you can require them to keep to this agreement until the end of the furlough scheme.
 Once any agreed furlough period comes to an end, unless you agree something else, usually a salaried employee who is ready, willing and able to work would be entitled to full pay if you required them to stay at home.

 There is a potential exception if you have an agreed lay-off provision in the employment contract which entitles you to lay the employee off without pay (although these are quite rare), or if the employee is a casual worker who is not entitled to be provided with any work.